kw7oe/kw7oe.github.io/content/about.md

 title: About
 ---

 Hi, welcome to my blog!
-I am Kai Wern.
+I am Kai Wern, a Software Engineer at Ditto.

 Here I write about software and life.
-Some of the tools I use daily are vim, Elixir/Phoenix, Rust, and PostgreSQL.
+Some of the tools I use daily are vim, Rust, Elixir/Phoenix, and PostgreSQL.
 You can expect posts about these from my blog.

 Around March 2022, I attended the Spring batch of the [Recurse Center](https://www.recurse.com/) (RC) During my time in here, I have work on: